LavaSlider/DSSparseArray/DSSparseArray.md

 ### sparseArrayWithObjectsAndNSUIntegerIndexes:
 Creates and returns a sparse array containing the objects at the indexes in the argument list.
-\+ (instancetype) sparseArrayWithObjectsAndNSUIntegerIndexes: (id) firstObject, (NSUInteger) firstIndex, ... nil
+\+ (instancetype) sparseArrayWithObjectsAndNSUIntegerIndexes: (id) firstObject, ([NSUInteger][]) firstIndex, ... nil
 #### Parameters
 ##### *firstObj, firstIndex, ...*
-A comma-separated list of object and NSUInteger index pairs ending with **nil**.
+A comma-separated list of object and [NSUInteger][] index pairs ending with **nil**.
 #### Discussion
-This method is the same as [sparseArrayWithObjectsAndIndexes:](#sparsearrayWithobjectsandindexes) except the indexes are type NSUInteger.
-This is added because of default argument promotion for variadic functions in C. What this means is numeric arguments that are smaller than an *int* are increased in size to an *int* when there is no prototype declaring and defining the size.
-As a result [sparseArrayWithObjectsAndIndexes:](#sparsearrayWithobjectsandindexes) will pass its indexes as *int* values unless they will not fit within an *int* but within the method there is no way to tell if the index value is an *int* or a *long*.
-This method requires that all the index values be of the NSUInteger size (which could be 32 bits or 64 bits depending on the machine architecture, OS version, etc.).
+This method is the same as [sparseArrayWithObjectsAndIndexes:](#sparsearrayWithobjectsandindexes) except the indexes are type [NSUInteger][].
+This is added because of default argument promotion for variadic functions in C. What this means is numeric arguments that are smaller than an **int** are increased in size to an *int* when there is no prototype declaring and defining the size.
+As a result [sparseArrayWithObjectsAndIndexes:](#sparsearrayWithobjectsandindexes) will pass its indexes as *int* values unless they will not fit within an **int** but within the method there is no way to tell if the index value is an **int** or a **long**.
+This method requires that all the index values be of the [NSUInteger][] size (which could be 32 bits or 64 bits depending on the machine architecture, OS version, etc.).
 This code example creates a sparse array portably with very large index values:

     DSSparseArray *myArray;
     NSDate *aDate = [NSDate distantFuture];